 The Saturday Star was so heavy that, in order for me to be able to deliver all the papers from one load, I had to lug the bag to the top of our front, concrete stoop.
 I would sit on the third step and back into the head-sling of the loaded paper bag and then, leaning way over until my nose was almost touching the ground, I would stagger forward and allow the full weight of the bag to sit on my back.
-I often wondered how badly I could injure my neck if I were to just fall the wrong way or, if I were to stumble, out-of-control onto the street, would the car that hit me be damaged by the sack of papers on my back or would I just simply be crushed beneath them?
+Not a parent-figure in site to worry about me injuring my neck.
+I often wondered how badly off I would be if I were to just fall the wrong way?
+Or, if I were to stumble, out-of-control onto the street, would the car that hit me be damaged by the sack of papers on my back or would I just simply be crushed beneath them?

 My career as an earner started then.
 I was a papergirl until I was 15.
 I started to baby-sit at the age of 12.
 I worked as a bus-girl at The Crock & Block Restaurant at the age of 15 while living with my sister Eva.
-I then had various waitressing jobs: Lafayette, O’Toole’s, Silky’s, and July’s Restaurant for five summers until joining the army at 19 (see post I’m In The Army Now).
+I then had various waitressing jobs: Lafayette, O’Toole’s, Silky’s, and July’s Restaurant for five summers until joining the army at 19 (I’m In the Army Now … 🔫.)
 Dad did not believe in giving us an allowance.
 We had to earn everything we ever got.
 As a Player you learned the value of a dollar at a young age and, you never forgot it.